Rishabh04-02/Rishabh04-02/content/english/readings/_index.md

 * [How Great Leaders Inspire Action by Simon Sinek ](https://www.youtube.com/watch?v=qp0HIF3SfI4):  Inspire action by starting with Why: The Golden Circle of leadership, from Apple's success to Tivo's initial struggle.
 * [Looks aren't everything.
 Believe me, I'm a model by Cameron Russell](https://www.youtube.com/watch?v=KM4Xe6Dlp0Y): Beyond the surface: A model reveals the power and illusion of image, beauty standards, and hidden insecurities.
+* [MEETING THE ENEMY A feminist comes to terms with the Men's Rights movement by Cassie Jaye](https://www.youtube.com/watch?v=3WMuzhQXJoY): From feminist assumptions to surprising insights: One filmmaker's journey into the men's rights movement.
 * [Frank Abagnale | Catch Me If You Can | Talks at Google](https://www.youtube.com/watch?v=vsMydMDi3rI): His transformation from one of the world’s most notorious con men to an international cybersecurity expert trusted by the FBI has been mythologized in film and literature – but the takeaways he shares are the real deal.
+* [What Representing Men in Divorce Taught Me About Fatherhood by Marilyn York](https://www.youtube.com/watch?v=RlSwsE22nX0): Addressing legal and societal disadvantages to combat the crisis of fatherlessness.

 ## Entrepreneurship